BPQ Home BPQ32 Home

 DRIVELEVEL 100

 You can have more that one WINMOR port.
-Just create a separate directory for each copy, and set a different TCP Port in the Winmor TNC.ini and the BPQWtoWINMOR.cfg.
-Normally you would have a separate soundcard and radio for each, but it is possible to run two copies on the same soundcard, so that one could accept connects to the node, and the other to the BBS.
-In the latter case add an INTERLOCK parameter to both BPQ32 port definitions, so the node won't try to use both at the same time.
+Just create a separate directory for each copy, and set a different TCP Port in the Winmor TNC.ini and the BPQ32.cfg port config.
+Normally you would have a separate soundcard and radio for each.

 The software will append the BPQ32 Port Description to the Winmor TNC Window title, so you can tell which TNC corresponds to each port.